Kathy Hays may be reached at firstname.lastname@example.org if there are supply questions.

 Notebook with pen or pencil for note taking

-Rubber gloves like for household cleaning for wrapping twine and dipping in indigo
+Rubber gloves like for household cleaning for dipping in indigo

 Scissors to cut fabric and paper (two types)